conallwang/RenderMe360_Tools/README.md

 **Some modifiable parameters**

-- DATA_ROOT: the root path of your RenderMe360 data.
+- *DATA_ROOT*: the root path of your RenderMe360 data.
-- ACTOR_ID: the actor index which you want to test or unfold.
+- *ACTOR_ID*: the actor index which you want to test or unfold.
-- UNFOLD_LIST: identify which items you want to unfold.
+- *UNFOLD_LIST*: identify which items you want to unfold.
 (You can choose from these items: "image", "mask", "uv", "scan", "lmk_2d", "lmk_3d", "audio")
-- SKIP_SEQ: skip some expressions, speeches, or hairstyles.
+- *SKIP_SEQ*: skip some expressions, speeches, or hairstyles.